WerWolv/ImHex/README.md

     - Basically any other distro will work as well when compiling ImHex from sources.
 - **CPU**: x86_64 (64 Bit)
 - **GPU**: OpenGL 3.0 or higher
-  - Intel HD drivers are really buggy and often cause graphic artifacts
+  - Integrated Intel HD iGPUs are supported, however certain drivers are known to cause various graphical artifacts, especially on Windows.
+Use at your own risk.
   - In case you don't have a GPU available, there are software rendered releases available for Windows and macOS
 - **RAM**: 256MB, more may be required for more complicated analysis
 - **Storage**: 150MB